 Do you enjoy spending time outdoors even in chilly weather?
-Do you dream of being surrounded by breathtaking fall colours while camping in the heart of the forest, but are afraid of being cold?
+Do you dream of being surrounded by breathtaking colours while fall camping in the heart of the forest, but are afraid of being cold?
 Find out how to equip yourself for a successful stay in the great outdoors that you will remember for a long time.

 Have you made a list of what you need to camp in the cool weather under the autumn trees?
-Take a detailed look at our tips below and don’t forget to bring:

 Don’t let the cold keep you awake.
 Make sure that you pack a sleeping bag designed for lower temperatures.

 First, check that it is breathable.
 You may be drawn to fabrics like fleece, which are cozy and comfortable, but they can make you feel very hot, which means you might end up sweating before you know it.
 When camping, especially on a cool autumn night, humidity is your enemy, and sweating will quickly lead to shivering.

 When making your choice, look at the temperature rating of the models you’re interested in.
 This tells you up to which temperature a sleeping bag can effectively retain your body heat.
 According to the 5-degree rule, the “optimum” temperature for use is 5 °C below this rating.
 So, if the label on a sleeping bag says -10 °C, you can expect it to be perfectly comfortable down to -5 °C. This is a good principle to keep in mind when shopping, especially if you tend to be sensitive to the cold.

 As far as shape is concerned, a mummy sleeping bag will keep you warmer than a rectangular sleeping bag, as its snug fit minimizes heat loss.
 If you want more information before deciding on a model, read our article on the best sleeping bags for camping.